coolkatie2/sly/docs/README.md

 ## [Markup](Markup.md)

-How should the HTML look like.
+How the HTML should look.

 ## [Calling](Calling.md)